 Q: What does a judge do if there is no jury?

-A: When a judge sits without a jury, he or she decides the facts of the case as well as the law that applies to them.
+A: When a judge hears a case without a jury, he or she decides the facts of the case as well as the law that applies to them.
 At the conclusion of what is commonly referred to as a “bench” trial, the judge should issue findings of fact and conclusions of law to explain the court’s findings in the case.

 Q: What if I think an error was made in my case?